-- Alarm will sound. - Students and teachers immediately exit the classroom for the predetermined Assembly Area. - Teacher takes disaster folder with class list and backpack with emergency supplies to designated area. - The students walk silently, the teacher exits the classroom last and checks the classroom for remaining children. - The teacher shuts the classroom door and places a red "HELP" or a green "ALL CLEAR" door hanger on the door notifying the Search and Rescue Team of the status of their students in the room. - Teacher takes role call of students-students remain quiet to hear further instruction if necessary. - Each classroom teacher will hold a "Green" sign to show the administrator in charge that all students are present or a "Red" sign to inform the administration of missing/injured students or that they have a child from another class.
-(Signs are in folder)
+- Alarm will sound. - Students and teachers immediately exit the classroom for the predetermined Assembly Area. - Teacher takes disaster folder with class list and backpack with emergency supplies to designated area. - The students walk silently, the teacher exits the classroom last and checks the classroom for remaining children. - The teacher shuts the classroom door and places a red "HELP" or a Green "ALL CLEAR" door hanger on the door notifying the Search and Rescue Team of the status of their students in the room. - Teacher takes role call of students-students remain quiet to hear further instruction if necessary. - Each classroom teacher will hold a "Green" sign to show the administrator in charge that all students are present or a "Red" sign to inform the administration of missing/injured students or that they have a child from another class.
+(Signs are in folder) - Missing student names and absent student names will be written on blue "Emergency Drill Attendance Form" kept in folder. - Office Clerk will collect forms and give to Site Administrator. - Office Staff and Administration coordinate locating children missing. - Instructional Coach and RSP Team will count students and adults and give count to Site administrator.

-- Missing student names and absent student names will be written on blue "Emergency Drill Attendance Form" kept in folder. - Office Manager will collect forms and give to Site Administrator. - Office Staff and Administration coordinate locating children missing - Itinerant staff members will list students in custody and will retain the students in their charge until requested to release them to the classroom teacher by an administrator. - A bell will sound or an administrator will announce the "All-Clear" signal when it is safe for the students and staff to re-enter the building. - Staff will check restrooms for missing children-Children found will be brought to black top command post.
+- Itinerant staff members will list students in custody and will retain the students in their charge until requested to release them to the classroom teacher by an administrator. - A bell will sound or an administrator will announce the "All-Clear" signal when it is safe for the students and staff to re-enter the building. - Yard Staff will check restrooms for missing children-Children found will be brought to black top command post. - Site Administrator completes Fire Drill Report

-2) Stranger On Campus (SOC)/Lock Down/Active Shooter:
+Stranger On Campus (SOC)/Lock Down/Active Shooter: